3d-dice/documentation/docs/addons/displayResults.md

 If the roll had a specified target number for success then this module will display either a green checkmark for success, a red x for failure and a gray minus for null (neither success or failure).
 It will also display the sum total of successes.

+This module now supports string values and an array of string values.
+This is useful if the dice faces represent symbols or text (e.g.: "Left, Right, Center" or "Genesys").

 ## Install
 Add the dice-ui module using
 ```